medcomdk/MedCom-FHIR-Communication/docs/assets/documents/020_Governance-for-Reliable-Messaging-in-general.md

 For a number of the old MedComs Messaging Standards, however, there is an explicit requirement for a positive acknowledgement, see the documentation for the individual standards if this is the case.

-<a href="https://svn.medcom.dk/svn/releases/MedComs%20Standardkatalog.xlsx" target="_blank">Link to MedComs Messaging Standards Standard Catalogue (in Danish) </a>
+<a href="https://svn.medcom.dk/svn/releases/MedComs%20Standardkatalog.xlsx" target="_blank">Link til MedComs Standard Catalogue.</a>

+ >Note: The standard cataloge is only available i danish.

 | Links for specific ruleset of Reliable Messaging|
 |:---|